 No. Storiez encourages and celebrates storytelling in a variety of formats.
 Potential options for storytelling include collage, photography, writing, dance, sand tray, video, and more!

 It depends.
-Based on the setting in which Storiez is implemented and the amount of detail the individual chooses to go into for his/her story, the timespan for the process varies.
+Based on the setting in which Storiez is implemented and the amount of detail the individual chooses to go into for their story, the timespan for the process varies.
 For those using DIY Storiez, the process may take a few hours or a few weeks.
 For those going through the therapy version of Storiez, the process may take between one and three months.
 Other Storiez resources including Storiez: A Coping Guide and Storiez: A Feelingz Guide can be introduced at a pace that makes sense for your particular setting and program context.

 Many factors distinguish Storiez from other interventions.
-Storiez supports trauma survivors in processing their experiences in safe ways and at their own speed.
+Storiez supports youth in processing their experiences in safe ways and at their own speed.
 Storiez assists individuals, groups, and communities in reflecting on past traumas as well as sources of strength and resilience.